therealjawss/aoc2020/README.md

 # Advent of Code 2021

 ## Day 1

 Was not prepared, so here it is, as is. :) As usual, great solution from [Anders](https://github.com/lynxz) https://github.com/lynxz/AdventOfCode/blob/master/2021/Day01/Program.cs Need to start doing using Linq more!
 Made an update to try to use [C# Ranges](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges)

 ## Day 2

 Tried to use things I learned last year [.Aggregate](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.aggregate?view=net-6.0).
 Started to package some tools as well to simplify getting input, stealing implement from Anders.

 # Advent of Code 2020

+## Day 3

+Note to self there is a built in binary parser

+`Convert.Int32("1010101", 2);`

+## Day 4

+Well, I tried to get a headstart at using regex but eventually back pedalled and used old reliable string split.

 If any christmas needs saving, this one does! www.adventofcode.com